rhyslwells/Data-Archive/content/categories/data-engineering/Database Schema.md

 ---
 aliases:
   - schema
   - Schema
-category: ML
+category: DE
 date modified: 27-09-2025
 tags:
   - database
   - modeling
 ---
 A [[Database Schema|schema]] is the structure that defines how data is organized in a [[Database]], used in [[Data Management]].
 It specifies the tables, columns, relationships, and constraints within the database.
 The schema is used for ensuring data is stored consistently and can be queried efficiently.